HL7/phd/input/intro-notes/StructureDefinition-PhdRtsaObservation-intro.md

 The values are scaled to reduced bandwidth.
 The bandwidth reduction can be significant in cases where the actual values are small fluctuations about a large average value.
 The scale factors, number of bits in each sample, the period, and the number of data elements in the sequence are given by a set of support attributes.

-IEEE 11073-10206 and GHS do support the concept of multi-dimensional arrays.
+IEEE 11073-10206 ACOM and GHS do support the concept of multi-dimensional arrays.
 Reporting a sequence of x, y, z acceleration components from a PHD can be done by reporting 3 samples per period, that all share the same unit and scaling factors.
 FHIR also support the concept of multi-dimensional arrays.

 |IEEE 11073-10206 Sample Array Attribute|Value type|Description|
 |-